pvanallen/delft-ai-toolkit/README.md

    * Install delftToolkit.ino on your Arduino
 1. **RPi**: Burn the RPi image to your SD card
    * Set up your WiFi
-   * Change the hostname from the default of delftbt0 (e.g. delftbt1, delftbt2, etc.) if you are using more than one robot on your networ
+   * Change the hostname from the default of delftbt0 (e.g. delftbt1, delftbt2, etc.) if you are using more than one robot on your network
-   * **npm install**
 1. **Unity3D**:
    * Install NodeCanvas in the toolkit Project if it is not there
    * Click on the Project tab, and double click the "Main" scene